 SJA Table Talk is a website with fun content to help you prepare for Mass as a family and to encourage faith-based conversations at the dinner table.
 The goal is to get our families into a rhythm of 2 quality meals per week and 10 minutes of preparation for Mass.

-THIS WEEKS TABLE TALK (week of AUG 24th)
+THIS WEEKS TABLE TALK (week of September 14th)

 Conversation Starters for Family Time